Anandamath

 Anandamath (আনন্দমঠ Anondomôţh) (lit.
 The Abbey of Bliss) is a Bengali historical novel, written by Bankim Chandra Chattopadhyay and published in 1882.
-It is inspired by and set in the background of the Sannyasi Rebellion in the late 18th century, it is considered one of the most important novels in the history of Bengali and Indian literature.
-Its first English publication was titled The Abbey of Bliss (literally Ananda=Bliss and Math=Abbey).
+It is inspired by and set in the background of the Sannyasi Rebellion and Great Bengal famine of 1770.
+It is considered one of the most important novels in the history of Bengali and Indian literature.

-Vande Mataram, "Hail to the Bengal Motherland ", first song to represent Bengal - as the Motherland was published in this novel.
+Vande Mataram, "Hail to the Motherland ", first song to represent India as the Motherland was published in this novel.
+Post independence in 1947, it was adopted as the national song of the Republic of India in 1950.